Chris Heintz (aeronautical engineer): Career

 After introducing a series of designs based on the CH200, he designed the Zenith STOL CH 701 and the Zenair CH 601 Zodiac.
 The CH701 design led to the larger two-seat Zenith STOL CH 750 and the four-seat Zenith STOL CH 801.
 The US-based Zenith Aircraft Company was started by his son, Sebastien Heintz in Mexico, Missouri in 1992.
 Zenith is licensed to produce the range of Heintz-designed kit aircraft, with a focus on the US light-sport aircraft category.
-The Zenith CH 2000 was type certified in 1996 and a company, Aircraft Manufacturing and Design started by Heint in Eastman, Georgia, to produce it as the AMD Alarus.
+The Zenith CH 2000 was type certified in 1996 and a company, Aircraft Manufacturing and Design started by Heintz in Eastman, Georgia, to produce it as the AMD Alarus.
 Later a kit version, the Zenair CH 640 was produced.

 During a number of successive exhibitions at AirVenture in Oshkosh, Wisconsin, Heintz organized building a complete aircraft during the seven day event.
 Typical was the 2014 plan to assemble a Zenair CH 750, using volunteer labour from show attendees, enlisting 7,000 people to pull one rivet each to complete the project in an estimated 170 hours of building, before the aircraft flew on the last day of the show.

 More than 10,000 examples of his aircraft designs have been completed and flown.

 Heintz also conducted consulting engineering work and was involved with Transport Canada in the development of Canadian regulations for amateur-built aircraft and advanced ultralight aircraft.
 He also worked on the regulations for the US light-sport aircraft category.
 He was a popular public speaker, speaking at AirVenture and Sun 'n Fun among other venues, on the subjects of aircraft design, aircraft homebuilding and regulations.